 Participants in the Paris Psychology program remain registered as full-time students in the College.
 They receive four credits, one for each of the three Psychology courses and a fourth for the French language course.
 Students may use the three Psychology credits within the Psychology major.
 The use of these courses in a major other than Psychology must be approved by the undergraduate chair of the respective department.
 The language course will normally count as an elective.
 Course titles, units of credit, and grades are placed on the College transcript.

 Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Paris Psychology program during the 2024–2025 year are listed below:
+The tuition and program fee are paid in conformity with the home campus payment schedule, and a deposit toward the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Paris program during the 2024-2025 year are listed below:

 Spring tuition: as set by the Bursar’s Office